MarcDuQuesne/confluenpy/README.md

     - headings
     - code blocks
+    - images (both public and local to the repository, see the example above)
-    - public images
+    - links

-Regular markup notation is also supported (bold, italic).
+Regular markup notation is also supported (bold, italic..).